B9 Signalling pathways involved in the induction and function of myeloid-derived suppressor cells in liver inflammation

 We have found that one key mechanism of immune regulation during chronic hepatic inflammation is the induction of so-called myeloid-derived suppressor cells (MDSC), which can dampen liver fibrosis via the inhibition of other immune cells infiltrating the inflamed liver.
-Liver resident hepatic stellate cells seem to be central to the development of MDSC, which most likely are generated locally from pro-inflammatory myeloid cells attracted to the liver during inflammation.
+In our previous work we could identify an enzyme that may influence the development of such MDSC via the regulation of the eicosanoid Prostaglandin E2.

 The goal of this project is to elucidate the molecular mechanisms underlying MDSC immune regulation in chronic hepatic inflammation.
-We will investigate which factors determine MDSC development in the liver and whether this occurs as a consequence of inflammatory/fibrotic changes in the liver.
-We aim to elucidate the molecular mechanisms important for immuneregulatory function of MDSC and will probe whether environmental influences (like dietary or microbial stimuli) affect MDSC biology.
+In particular we will be focussing on the role of this enzyme regulation PGE2 on the development of chronic hepatic inflammation in the context of a western diet.
+We aim to elucidate the molecular mechanisms important for immune regulatory function of MDSC and will probe whether environmental influences (like dietary or microbial stimuli) affect MDSC biology.

 Höchst B, Mikulec J, Baccega T, Metzger C, Welz M, Peusquens J, Tacke F, Knolle P, Kurts C, Diehl L, Ludwig-Portugall I